Stand out from the crowd and be successful with these 9 healthy food truck menu ideas

 6. Healthy Mexican

 Mexican food trucks are very popular these days and for very good reasons.
 The food is very tasty that’s why!

 7. Japanese food

-South-East Asian cooking seems to be healthier in general than say a western diet.
+South-East Asian cooking seems to be much healthier in general than a Western diet.

 Japanese food is a particular case in point.